kylekao/kylekao.github.io/_posts/guest speaker notes.md

 6. Tell them you don't have experience in the states, but what you have learned after study in the MSMI
 7. Do homework/ Research on the people, company Background and prepared for questions to ask
 8. Reach out the person you know about aht company before apply the company

+June 7th

+1. Be curious
+2. Develop an intellectual passion- seek to be different
+3. Say Yes
+4. Vesome an engaing presenter
+5. Lead strongly

+June 11th
+Resume 可以反白通過第一關 ＸＤＤＤ